Great Wall of China

-The Great Wall of China (萬里長城 (万里长城, Wànlǐ Chángchéng), literally "ten thousand li wall") is a series of fortifications that were built across the historical northern borders of ancient Chinese states and Imperial China as protection against various nomadic groups from the Eurasian Steppe.
-Several walls were built from as early as the 7th century BC, with selective stretches later joined by Qin Shi Huang (220–206 BC), the first emperor of China.
-Little of the Qin wall remains.
-Later on, many successive dynasties built and maintained multiple stretches of border walls.
-The best-known sections of the wall were built by the Ming dynasty (1368–1644).
+The Great Wall of China (萬里長城 (万里长城, Wànlǐ Chángchéng), literally "ten thousand li long wall") is a series of fortifications in China.
+They were built across the historical northern borders of ancient Chinese states and Imperial China as protection against various nomadic groups from the Eurasian Steppe.
+The first walls date to the 7th century BC; these were joined together in the Qin dynasty.
+Successive dynasties expanded the wall system; the best-known sections were built by the Ming dynasty (1368–1644).

-Apart from defense, other purposes of the Great Wall have included border controls, allowing the imposition of duties on goods transported along the Silk Road, regulation or encouragement of trade and the control of immigration and emigration.
-Furthermore, the defensive characteristics of the Great Wall were enhanced by the construction of watchtowers, troop barracks, garrison stations, signaling capabilities through the means of smoke or fire, and the fact that the path of the Great Wall also served as a transportation corridor.
+To aid in defense, the Great Wall utilized watchtowers, troop barracks, garrison stations, signaling capabilities through the means of smoke or fire, and its status as a transportation corridor.
+Other purposes of the Great Wall have included border controls (allowing control of immigration and emigration, and the imposition of duties on goods transported along the Silk Road), and the regulation of trade.

-The frontier walls built by different dynasties have multiple courses.
-Collectively, they stretch from Liaodong in the east to Lop Lake in the west, from the present-day Sino–Russian border in the north to Tao River (Taohe) in the south; along an arc that roughly delineates the edge of the Mongolian steppe; spanning 21196.18 km in total.
-Today, the defensive system of the Great Wall is generally recognized as one of the most impressive architectural feats in history.
+The collective fortifications constituting the Great Wall stretch from Liaodong in the east to Lop Lake in the west, and from the present-day Sino–Russian border in the north to Tao River in the south: an arc that roughly delineates the edge of the Mongolian steppe, spanning 21196.18 km in total.
+It is a UNESCO World Heritage Site, and was voted one of the New 7 Wonders of the World in 2007.
+Today, the defensive system of the Great Wall is recognized as one of the most impressive architectural feats in history.